kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 The layer name.

 Arguments:
+* *file extension strip mode*:
-* `%e` If a layer has a recognized file extension, keep the extension.
+	* `%e`: If a layer has a recognized file extension, keep the extension.
-* `%i`: If a layer has a recognized file extension that matches the extension in the `File extension` text entry, keep the extension.
+	* `%i`: If a layer has a recognized file extension that matches the one in the `File extension` text entry, keep the extension.

 Examples:
 * `[layer name]` → `Frame.png`